tivie/php-htaccess-parser/README.md

  - Comments

 ## Installation
-You can install it by cloning the git repository, ~~downloading the phar archive~~ (coming soon) or using composer.
+You can install it by cloning the git repository or using composer.

 ### Git clone